KREN-TV: History

 The station was founded on March 1, 1982, and first signed on in October 1986 as an affiliate of the Spanish International Network (the predecessor to Univision).
-It was owned by the Sainte Broadcasting Group, a company that was partially related to the present-day Sainte Partners II, L.P.
+It was owned by the Sainte Broadcasting Group, a company that was partially related to the later Sainte Partners II, L.P.
 Pappas Telecasting acquired the station at the end of 1994 and converted it to an English-language general entertainment station, taking the WB affiliation when that network launched on January 11, 1995.
 When Paxson Communications launched Pax TV in 1998, KREN took on a secondary affiliation with that network.
 In 2000, KREN lost the WB affiliation to the newly launched cable-only The WB 100+ channel known by the fictitious call letters KWBV ("WB6").
 In 2002, the WB affiliation was moved back to KREN, effectively merging the two channels since KREN then took over the channel 6 position on cable.
 Pax TV's successor, Ion Television, would not return to Reno until 2018, when KTVN (channel 2) began carrying it on its third subchannel.
 The cable channel 6 position is now used by KRNS-CD.

 When The WB merged with UPN to create The CW in 2006, KREN became one of the charter affiliates of that network, with most of its programming provided by The CW Plus.
 On May 10, 2008, 13 of Pappas' stations, including KREN-TV and KAZR-CA, filed for Chapter 11 bankruptcy protection.
 Pappas cited "the extremely difficult business climate for television stations across the country" in papers filed with the U.S. Bankruptcy Court in Wilmington, Delaware.
 The company reported in court filings that it has more than $536 million in debt and $460 million in assets.
 Problems that led to bankruptcy included poor performance of The CW network, its now-former involvement with Azteca América, and preparations for the 2009 analog shutdown.